magento/merchdocs/src/catalog/category-create.md

 1. Expand ![]({% link images/images/btn-expand.png %}){: .Inline} the **Content** section.

-1. To display a **Category Image** at the top of the page, click <span class="btn">Upload</span>.
+1. To display a **Category Image** at the top of the page, you can either upload your own image or use an image that already exists in your [Media Storage]({% link cms/media-storage.md %}).
+    - To upload your own image, click <span class="btn">Upload</span>.
 Then, choose the image that you want to represent the category.
+    - To use images from your [Media Storage]({% link cms/media-storage.md%}), click <span class="btn">Select from Gallery</span>.
+Then, select the image you want to represent the category.
+You may also leverage the [Adobe Stock Integration]({% link cms/adobe-stock.md %}) to find an appropriate image by clicking the <span class="btn">Search Adobe Stock</span> button.

 1. In the **Description** box, enter the text that you want to appear on the category landing page.
 Then, format the text as needed.